BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><b>Option 2 - Microsoft Developer Network Account (MSDN) Account</b></p>

-The best way to take this course is to use your [Microsoft Developer Network (MSDN) benefits if you have a subscription](https://marketplace.visualstudio.com/subscriptions).
+The best way to take this workshop is to use your [Microsoft Developer Network (MSDN) benefits if you have a subscription](https://marketplace.visualstudio.com/subscriptions).

 - [Open this resource and click the "Activate your monthly Azure credit" button](https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers/)